Lived in Architecture – Becontree at 100 with Verity-Jane Keefe

 Architecture Gallery, 66 Portland Place, London W1B 1AD

-Visit the Architecture Gallery at 66 Portland Place to experience a new RIBA commission with visual artist Verity-Jane Keefe that marks the centenary of the Becontree Estate in East London.
-Reflecting on the contemporary architectural reality of the estate, once the largest example of social housing in Europe, Keefe has created a new film and a series of spatial and decorative details found during her time spent in the area, capturing the essence of Becontree and its residents today.
+The Architecture Gallery at 66 Portland Place hosted a commission with visual artist Verity-Jane Keefe that marked the centenary of the Becontree Estate in East London.
+Reflecting on the contemporary architectural reality of the estate, once the largest example of social housing in Europe, Keefe created a new film and a series of spatial and decorative details found during her time spent in the area, capturing the essence of Becontree and its residents.

-The new artwork by Keefe will be presented alongside 33 objects from the RIBA Collections, including works by John Nash, George Devey and Jane Drew.
-This juxtaposition highlights how adaptions, extensions and home improvements by Becontree residents follow the same trajectory we see throughout history - that architecture is never finished, but ever-evolving as part of post-occupancy and over time reflects broader changes in society.
+The new artwork by Keefe was presented alongside 33 objects from the RIBA Collections, including works by John Nash, George Devey and Jane Drew.
+This juxtaposition highlighted how adaptions, extensions and home improvements by Becontree residents follow the same trajectory we see throughout history - that architecture is never finished, but ever-evolving as part of post-occupancy and over time reflects broader changes in society.

-The exhibition explores the history of the Becontree Estate as a case study through which to consider similar aesthetic and material adaptations in architecture at both a local and national scale, asking if we can ever consider a building or place as truly complete.
+The free exhibition explored the history of the Becontree Estate as a case study through which to consider similar aesthetic and material adaptations in architecture at both a local and national scale, asking if we can ever consider a building or place as truly complete.

 Design coordination of the exhibition was undertaken by new practice Channel with graphic design by Paul Bailey.

-The commission is co-curated by RIBA and Create London, supported using public funding by the National Lottery Heritage Fund.
+The commission was co-curated by RIBA and Create London, supported using public funding by the National Lottery Heritage Fund.

-'Lived in Architecture – Becontree at 100' is part of the Becontree centenary, a partnership between Create London, London Borough of Barking & Dagenham (LBBD) and RIBA.
+'Lived in Architecture – Becontree at 100' was part of the Becontree Centenary, a partnership between Create London, London Borough of Barking & Dagenham (LBBD) and RIBA.